Ko Tongariro te maunga

 Ko Ngāti Kurauia te hapū

-Ko Te Heuheu te tangata.
+Ko Te Heuheu te tangata

 In 2005 I won a contemporary Pacific Scholarship to fund study in the basics of sight size in Florence Italy.
 From there I travelled to France to study at Studio Escalier and portraiture with Ted Seth Jacobs at BACAA in the U.S.A in 2009.

-A proverb from my Ngati Tuwharetoa ancestor the prophet Ngatoroirangi on mutual aid:
+I would like to finish with a chant from my Ngāti Tuwharetoa ancestor the prophet Ngatoroirangi on mutual aid:

 Ka u ki matanuku